-- Dampen the fabric surface too.
+- Dampen the worn fabric with water.
 This will allow the color to disperse and absorb more evenly.
-The fabric will also dry softer.
+Work in small sections.

-- Use a rag, either wet or dry, to lightly buff the surface and remove excess paint, so it will dry softer.
+- Buff the surface with a dry rag to remove excess paint, so the fabric will dry softer.
 Take care not to overscrub the nap.

-- Also use a damp rag to remove excess color from the any faux leather surfaces that remain intact, as the color will dry matte and look too light and chalky.
-Most of these materials have a more lustrous finish.
-Alternatively, you can apply Clear Prep+Finish™ or a glaze (mixture of Clear and color) to blend these areas.
+- Use a damp rag to remove excess color from the any faux leather finish that remains intact, as the color dries matte and may look too dull or light.
+Many of these materials have a more lustrous finish.

 - Allow to dry.
 This may take several hours.
 A fan in the room will help.
 It will not stain clothing once totally dry.